 In principle, one can simply listen on the beacon frequencies and copy the CW callsigns of the various beacons to figure out where the band is open, but in practice, not every ham operator can copy calls at twenty-two words per minute and some beacons may be heard at too low a signal strength to catch the call.
 Because the beacons transmit at known times, it is easy to know which beacon one is hearing without actually copying the CW callsign.
 Since the beacons are running one hundred watts to a vertical, even a weak beacon signal may indicate a path with excellent propagation for stations using higher power and directive antennas.

-In order to know which beacon is transmitting at any particular time, one can either refer to the Beacon Transmission Schedule or use your computer and one of the Programs to Help Beacon Listeners.
+In order to know which beacon is transmitting at any particular time, one can either refer to the Beacon Transmission Schedule, which shows the currently transmitting beacons by frequency, or use your computer and one of the Programs to Help Beacon Listeners.
 If you want to know where to point your antenna or decide which beacons are the most interesting to you, you can refer to the Beacon Locations.
-If you have a computer and a computer-compatible radio and would like a record of when various beacons can be heard at your QTH, you will want to learn about Automated Beacon Monitoring.
+If you have a computer and a computer-compatible radio and would like a record of when various beacons can be heard at your QTH, you will want to learn about Automated Beacon Monitoring using the FAROS program or Skimmer which posts information to the Reverse Beacon Network.

-If you like the beacons, we hope you will support those who provide Support for the Beacons and you will surely want to keep up with beacon developments by reading the latest Beacon News and the Early Beacon History.
+If you find the beacons useful, we hope you will support those who provide Support for the Beacons and you will surely want to keep up with beacon developments by reading the latest Beacon News on Twitter and the Early Beacon History.
 If you are bothered by interference from other stations when you listen to the beacons, you may want to read about Beacon Interference.